toasterofbread/spmp/README.md

 - Subscribe/unsubscribe from artists
 - Display artists and playlists (in-progress)

+#### Home feed
+- Pin any song, playlist, album, or artist to the top of the home feed
+- Disable specific recommendation feed rows (such as 'Listen again' and 'Quick picks') from options

 #### Other
 - UI theme editor
 - Option to automatically use a colour from the current song thumbnail as the theme accent colour
 - Customisable Discord rich presence (with image support) using [KizzyRPC](https://github.com/dead8309/KizzyRPC)
+- Accessibility service for fine volume control, even when screen is off if device is rooted

 And more